 What’s likely to be one of the RS model’s biggest lures is a price that undercuts all of its rivals – some by a considerable margin.

-For a more detailed look at various aspects of the Ford Focus RS, look at the interior, practicality, driving and specifications sections of our review over the following pages.
-And, to see what sort of offers are available on the Focus RS, look at our deals page.
+To see what sort of offers are available on the Focus RS, look at our deals page.

 The Ford Focus looks after its driver very well, and it’s pretty good for passengers, too.
 The only price you pay in practicality is that the four-wheel drive system takes up some of the boot space

 People will concentrate on the extra performance and sharper handling in the RS, but it's impressive how Ford has done all that and still left the Focus as a usable family car

 Passenger space is the same as in a regular Focus, so there’s loads of room up front for adults and plenty of adjustment for the lucky driver to get properly comfortable.
 Extra support can be had in the form of a pair of Recaro bucket seats that cost £1,145, while much of the interior is finished in RS-blue trim.

 As in the Focus ST, the RS generally has a good level of interior space, with its large glovebox and an array of smaller cubby holes to store sunglasses and other smaller items.
 The only problem is that the rear door bins are slightly on the small side, however, the ones in the front are easily big enough to house a bottle of water each.

 Boot space in the regular Focus hatchback isn’t a strong point – at 316 litres in size, it is some way off the 343 litres you get in a VW Golf R. So, it’s a little disappointing to hear it’s shrunk to 260 litres in the RS to make space for the car’s four-wheel-drive system –that’s less room than you get in a Fiesta.